phpbb/documentation/development/extensions/tutorial_testing.rst

 Continuous integration with Travis CI
 =====================================

-As a final step in this tutorial, we want to explain testing your extension on `Travis CI <https://travis-ci.org/>`_ (free of charge, when your project is public).
-In order to do that, you need to set up your extension as a project on `GitHub <https://github.com>`_ (free of charge, when your project is public).
+As a final step in this tutorial, we want to explain how to set up automated testing of your extension on `Travis CI <https://travis-ci.org/>`_ (free of charge, when your project is public).
+In order to do that, your extension must first be set up as a project repository on `GitHub <https://github.com>`_ (also free of charge, when your project is public).

-If you need help setting up git and creating your GitHub project, please have a look at the `Help section <https://help.github.com/>`_ on Github.
-Especially the two highlighted topics at the top:
+If you need help setting up git and creating your GitHub project, please have a look at the `Help section <https://help.github.com/>`_ on Github, particularly the following two help topics:

 * `Set Up Git <https://help.github.com/articles/set-up-git>`_
 * `Create A Repo <https://help.github.com/articles/create-a-repo>`_